Bapiggott/shuoying/Lab_Attribute_based_Encryption.md

 Please give us your feedback on this lab using this [feedback form](link-to-feedback-form).

-The SEED Labs project is open source.
-If you are interested in contributing to this project, please check out our [Github page](https://github.com/seed-labs/seed-labs).
+The project is open source.
+If you are interested in contributing to this project, please check out our [Github page](https://github.com/your-github-repo).

 ---